korchasa/speelka-agent/documents/implementation.md

 - **Orphaned tool_call auto-cleanup:** If a tool_call is found in the message stack without a matching tool result (e.g., due to error or interruption), it is now automatically removed from the stack and a warning is logged.
 This prevents protocol errors and improves robustness.

 ## Test Coverage
-- Chat: All `chatInfo` fields, compaction, token/cost/approximation, edge cases
+- Chat: All `chatInfo` fields, token/cost/approximation, edge cases
 - LLM Service: All `LLMResponse` fields, mock LLM, logger
 - Config: Defaults, overrides, validation, transport
 - E2E: Agent, transport, tools, token/cost